LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

 \subsubsection{Iterative Dataset Sizing}

-It is crucial to determine an appropriate dataset size for LLM finetuning.
-A dataset that is too small may not fully capture the complexity of the task, leading to underfitting.
-In contrast, an excessively large dataset can lead to overfitting and unnecessary computational expenses.
-Therefore, as discussed in Section~\ref{subsubsection:finetuning}, the finetuning process begins with a small dataset size.
-The finetuned model is then evaluated using the RVA-$\epsilon$ metric (step~\blackcircle{7}) outlined in Section~\ref{subsection:metrics}.
-The dataset size is then incrementally doubled through a dataset expansion module requesting additional data from the protocol client (step~\blackcircle{8}).
-The model is further finetuned with each increase in dataset size.
-This iterative process continues until no further improvements in the RVA-$\epsilon$ metric are observed across multiple consecutive iterations over different dataset sizes.
-This approach provides a controlled and systematic exploration of the relationship between dataset size and model performance, identifying a point of diminishing returns where additional data no longer contributes to better model performance.
-The framework returns the finetuned LLM that effectively emulates the target PLC device.
+An appropriate dataset size selection is crucial when fine-tuning.
+A dataset that is too small may not fully capture the complexity of the task, leading to under-fitting.
+In contrast, an excessively large dataset can lead to over-fitting and unnecessary computational expenses.
+Therefore, the fine-tuning process begins with a small dataset size and iteratively doubles as the fine-tuned model is evaluated using the \rvae~metric (step~\blackcircle{7}).
+This is done through a dataset expansion module requesting additional data from the protocol client (step~\blackcircle{8}).
+The model is further fine-tuned with each increase in dataset size until no further improvements in the \rvae~metric are observed across multiple consecutive iterations.